 7. Keep it simple

-You don’t need to prepare a long and elaborate speech to tell them about your relationship.
-Simple things are most effective.
-Just tell them about how you two know each other and how it started.
-“Hey dad, I wanted to talk to you about something.
-You know Amita, she’s actually my girlfriend.
+You don’t need to make it long and convoluted, keep the talk simple, your eyes should convey the deep feelings.
+Tell them about how you two know each other and how it started.
+Make them part of your journey and if possible drop a name or two of some familiar names that can connect her to them “Hey dad, I wanted to talk to you about something.
+You know Amita, our Priti’s aunty’s sister’s daughter, the two of us have been seeing each other for some time now.
+She is very sweet and wanted to meet the two of you too.
+We get along very well and make each other laugh a lot.
 I really like her.
 She makes me happy.”
 Tell them about how the relationship makes you feel and how much it meant to tell them about it.

 8. Remind them that they were once your age

 If you see your entire plan going south, ask them to remember about the time they were young.
 When the emotion of love overwhelmed them, make them reminisce of those times.
 Also they may be worried about what if you make the same mistakes they did.
 Assure them that you need to learn from your own experiences and that you will always speak to them when you are in doubt.
 Appeal to them to have faith on you.

 Related reading: We Met On FB But His Family Is Against The Idea Of Marriage